emazyka/vuejs-migration/slides.md

 <v-clicks>

-Upgrade the dependencies to their latest version, if possible
+Upgrade all dependencies

+Find dependency bottlenecks

-Identify the dependencies that need to be replaced
+Locate dependencies that need to be replaced

 Avoid using the deprecated features and patterns

 Create the abstractions you need

-Identify commonalities in your approach of addressing issues
+Look for commonalities

 </v-clicks>